THE SEVEN DAY BLUEPRINT

 In Jeremiah 11:16-17, Israel is compared to an olive tree.

 In Luke 13:6-7, Israel is compared to a fig tree.
-Christ cursed a fig tree, foreshadowing the destruction of the Jewish nation at the hand of the Romans.
+Christ cursed a fig tree, foreshadowing the destruction of the Jewish nation (part of Israel) at the hands of the Romans.

 When was the nation of Israel created?

-The third day of Creation foreshadows the creation of the people of Israel, and the separation of Israel's land, including Jerusalem, from the land of all other nations, in the third millennium.
+The third day of Creation foreshadows the raising up of the nation of Israel, and the separation of Israel's land, including Jerusalem, from the land of all other nations, in the third millennium.

 Day Four – Gen 1:14-19